fspencer-edu/CV-Final-Project/README.md

 ## Setup

+- To initialize the system, install requirements, then begin by running the calibration pipeline from the project root: `python setup/cali_pipeline.py`

+    - This script captures 50 calibration images of a checkerboard pattern when detected by the camera.
+The captured images are automatically cleaned using blur and noise detection, then preprocessed to enhance image quality.
+Using the processed images, the pipeline performs camera calibration and computes the intrinsic parameters (focal length, principal point, and lens distortion) as well as extrinsic parameters (rotation and translation vectors).
+The resulting calibration data are saved for use by the application.

+- Once calibration is complete, launch the main application: `python app/stream_corners.py`

+    - This starts the real-time system, which detects the calibrated corner geometry, establishes the region of interest, and performs egocentric hand-gesture tracking within the bounded area.
+Detected corners and hand landmarks are visualized live from the camera stream.

 ## Introduction
 This project develops a real-time system for screen boundary detection and gesture-based interaction using an ESP32 camera module.
 Screen corners are localized through a geometric pipeline combining Canny edge detection, Hough line extraction, segment intersection, and Harris corner refinement, providing stable tracking even under motion and partial occlusion.